vic/SPC/README.md

 An utility for sending keyboard macros to Spacemacs or DOOM Emacs via emacsclient.

-It's intended to be used mainly from scripts, or as integration callback to make other applications talk to your DOOM/Spacemacs.
-See the [Integrations] section.
+`SPC` was [born](https://github.com/vic/vix/blob/c55260f9591c7b243145fbbab37d68e775783a8d/vix/modules/vic/emacs/default.nix#L49) as an integration callback utility to make other applications talk DOOM/Spacemacs.

 For example, you can instruct iTerm2 to open a file on click by giving it the following Spacemacs macro using evil commands: